iam-xtreme/learning-digest/01 - system-design/3 - fundamentals.md

 **Challenges**:
 - Complexity in managing distributed systems (e.g., stateful systems, load balancing).
 - Requires careful management of data consistency and partitioning in distributed systems.
+- *Resharding data* when:
+    - single shard cannot hold more data due to rapid growth
+    - certain shards exausting faster due to uneven distribution of data.
+Sharding Function need to be updated to move the data around
+    - **Celebrity/Hotspot Problem** - Excessive access to a specific shard could cause server overload.
+Further partitioning would be requred to solve the problem
+ - **Joins & denormalization**: performing joins across databases(shards) is difficult.
+A common workaround is to denormalize the database so that queries can be performed in a single table.

 #### **B. Vertical Scaling:**